WenjieZ/TSCV/README.md

 - `GapWalkForward`
 - `gap_train_test_split`

-The three classes can all be passed, as the `cv` argument, to the `cross_val_score` function in `scikit-learn`, just like the native cross-validator classes in `scikit-learn`.
+The three classes can all be passed, as the `cv` argument, to scikit-learn functions such as `cross-validate`, `cross_val_score`, and `cross_val_predict`, just like the native cross-validator classes.

 The one function is an alternative to the `train_test_split` function in `scikit-learn`.